 By the end of the conversation, he was pretty much sold on me pursuing one of them again.
 Maybe the reasons it ended were characteristics that I’ve grown out of, ya know?
 Like, I’ve matured and grown into a different place than I was back then, and perhaps she has, too.

-The conversation turned to something else and we didn’t really get back into again before arriving in Branson.
+The conversation turned to something else and we didn’t really get back into it again before arriving in Branson.
 But, of course, there was still a 15-hour drive back to Florida.

-This part of the trip included one of my sisters, who also knows these relationship details of my life.
+This return trip included one of my sisters, who also knows these relationship details of my life.
 So she and my brother encouraged me to write down what I’d say to this woman if given another chance.
 Then they took it a step further and said whatever it is I write, send it to her however I can.
 Such a paralyzing thought, but also I felt a flicker of life there.
 As if there could be something rekindled.
 A faint sign of life, even if it is completely one-sided.
 I have no idea how it would be received, how she’s feeling about relationships overall, and all that.
 We haven’t spoken in a long time.

 I haven’t written anything down yet, and I don’t know if I will.
 It’s something I think about and consider doing, but I have fear of hurting her in some way and to me, that makes the whole idea extremely high risk.